Night Sweats

-Common Sense Night Sweats Treatment
+Common Sense Solutions

 Set the Proper Temperature for Sleeping

 As I describe in my sweating while sleeping article, humans prefer a cooler temperature when they sleep than when they’re awake.
-While the exact right temperature for restful sleep is still up for debate, some studies indicate that the temperature may be around 66 to 68 degrees Fahrenheit.
+While the exact right temperature for restful sleep is still up for debate, some studies indicate that the ideal temperature may be around 66 to 68 degrees Fahrenheit.
 It is important that you recognize the difference between the temperature indicated by your thermostat and the ambient temperature in and around your bedroom, bed and body.

 If you discover that ambient temperature is well above the 66 to 68 degree area, you need to somehow get that temperature under control before you can realistically focus on other night sweats causes.
 Crack a window, place standing fan or install a ceiling fan… but do something.